Everything we wished we'd had when we started.

 Planning Autism-Friendly Travel

-You shouldn’t have to choose between adventure and your child’s wellbeing.
-This guide proves you don’t have to.
+You should not have to choose between adventure and your child’s wellbeing.
+This guide shows you that you do not have to.

 Who it’s for:

 This guide is for parents who want to travel but feel overwhelmed by the challenges of taking an autistic child on a trip.
-If you’ve ever worried about sensory overload in airports, meltdowns in new environments, or managing unexpected changes this resource will help you feel more prepared and confident.
-Whether it’s a family road trip, a flight, or a visit to relatives, this guide provides real-life strategies from an autism family who has been there.
+If you have ever worried about sensory overload in airports, meltdowns in new environments, or managing unexpected changes, this resource will help you feel more prepared and more confident.
+Whether it is a family road trip, a flight, or a visit to relatives, this guide shares real strategies from an autism family who has actually been there.

 What’s included:

-• How to choose autism-friendly destinations that fit your child’s sensory needs
+• How to choose autism-friendly destinations that work with your child’s sensory needs

-• Packing checklists with must-have sensory tools and safety items
+• Packing checklists with practical sensory tools and safety items

-• Handling meltdowns in uncontrolled spaces airplanes, ships, crowded attractions
+• Strategies for hard moments in uncontrolled spaces like airplanes, ships, and crowded attractions

-• Airport & hotel strategies to make travel smoother from arrival to checkout
+• Airport & hotel tips to make travel smoother from the moment you arrive to the moment you check out

-• Printable Travel Checklist to help you stay organized from planning to arrival
+• Printable Travel Checklist to help you stay organized from planning all the way to arrival

 Perfect for: Family vacations · Road trips · Flights · Visiting relatives

 "As a mom of an autistic child, I always felt overwhelmed trying to find the right resources.
-These freebies have been a lifesaver!
-The meltdown guide helped me stay calm during tough moments, the travel guide made our first trip stress-free, and the affirmations have boosted my son’s confidence.
-I finally feel more prepared and supported on this journey."
-Sarah M. - Parent
+The meltdown guide helped me stay calm during tough moments, the travel guide made our first trip so much smoother, and the affirmations have genuinely helped my son's confidence.
+I finally feel more prepared and supported on this journey." — Sarah M., Parent